-Skill content Knowledge S1.3 Collect information from primary and secondary sources as appropriate, including samples and historic records.
+Skill content Knowledge Still content S1.3 Collect information from primary and secondary sources as appropriate, including samples and historic records.
 Understand how to capture, process and manage data for a hazardous material inspection.
-This should cover in detail: • the types of survey, including management • historical data • existing surveys • refurbishment and demolition surveys • the permissions required to undertake survey work, highlighting the key legislative requirements and provisions for compliance with: (K5.1) • Regulations 5-15, 17-19 and 22-23 of Control of Asbestos Regulations 2012 • Health and Safety at Work etc. Act 1974 • Control of Substances Hazardous to Health (COSHH) Regulations 2002, covering the employer's duties, including provision of: • risk assessment of all substances used in the workplace, highlighting precautionary methods to be employed before and during use • control measures - control exposure to substances hazardous to health, to prevent ill health; using control equipment; managerial controls, including permits to work; encouraging appropriate worker behaviour • use, maintenance, examination and testing - reducing the risk of exposure to an acceptable level - monitoring and health surveillance of employees using substances hazardous to health at work • information, instruction and training of employees • Control of Lead at Work Regulations 2002 • Dangerous Substances and Explosive Atmospheres Regulations 2002 • Dangerous Substances and Explosive Atmospheres Regulations 2002 • Dangerous Maste (England and Wales) Regulations (Amendment) 2016. • Use digital software, such as spreadsheet software or word processing software, to capture risk assessments.
+This should cover in detail: • the types of survey, including management • historical data • existing surveys • refurbishment and demolition surveys • the permissions required to undertake survey work, highlighting the key legislative requirements and provisions for compliance with: (K5.1) • Regulations 5-15, 17-19 and 22-23 of Control of Asbestos Regulations 2012 • Health and Safety at Work etc. Act 1974 • Control of Substances Hazardous to Health (COSHH) Regulations 2002, covering the employer's duties, including provision of: - risk assessment of all substances used in the workplace, highlighting precautionary methods to be employed before and during use - control measures - control exposure to substances hazardous to health, to prevent ill health; using control equipment; managerial controls, including permits to work; encouraging appropriate worker behaviour - use, maintenance, examination and testing - reducing the risk of exposure to an acceptable level - monitoring and health surveillance of employees using substances hazardous to health at work - information, instruction and training of employees - Control of Lead at Work Regulations 2002 • Dangerous Substances and Explosive Atmospheres Regulations 2002 • Dangerous Substances and Explosive Atmospheres Regulations 2002 • Dangerous Substances and Explosive Atmospheres Regulations 2001 • Use digital software, such as spreadsheet software or word processing software, to capture risk assessments.
 (D1) • Convey and summarise technical information through risk assessments for stakeholders.
-(E1, E4) • The primary duties of care (K1.1) that arise under public liability laws when inspecting the building environment for hazardous materials, including the Occupiers' Liability Act 1957 and 1984; a duty of care on occupiers that all lawful visitors and others are reasonably safe for the purposes for which they are on the occupier's premises. • The reasons wh
+(E1, E4) • The primary duties of care (K1.1) that arise under public liability laws when inspecting the building environment for hazardous materials, including the Occupiers' Liability Act 1957 and 1984; a duty of care on occupiers that all lawful visitors and others are reasonably safe for the purposes for which they are on the occupier's premises.

-Skill content Knowledge Skill content How the use and regulation of hazardous materials have changed over time: (K3.1) Health and Safety at Work etc. Act 1974 Control of Substances Hazardous to Health (COSHH) Regulations 2002 lead: voluntary agreement in 1963 with the Paintmakers Association, adding labelling and warning notices to white lead paint; most white lead-based paint was banned apart from specialist uses in 1992 (The Environmental Protection (Controls on Injurious Substances) Regulations 1992); safer forms of red lead paint used since 1992; the Control of Lead at Work Regulations 2002 asbestos: the emergence of asbestosis in the 1900s and an appreciation of the evolution of asbestos legislation, covering: the Factory and Workshop Act 1901 Merewether and Price Report 1930 Asbestos Industry Regulations 1931 Factories Act 1961 first successful personal injury claim 1967 Asbestos Regulations 1969 Voluntary Asbestos Import Ban 1970 Health and Safety at Work etc. Act 1974 Voluntary Asbestos Import Ban 1980 Asbestos Licensing Regulations 1983 and later amendments Health and Safety at Work etc. Act 1974 Voluntary Asbestos Import Ban 1980 Asbestos Licensing Regulations 1983 and later amendments Asbestos Prohibition Regulations 1985 and later amendments Control of Asbestos at Work Regulations 1987 and later amendments Control of Asbestos in the Air Regulations 1990 Asbestos Prohibition Regulations 1992 Control of Asbestos at Work Regulations 2002 Control of Asbestos Regulations 2006.
+Skill content Knowledge How the use and regulation of hazardous materials have changed over time: (K3.1) o Health and Safety at Work etc. Act 1974 Control of Substances Hazardous to Health (COSHH) Regulations 2002 lead: voluntary agreement in 1963 with the Paintmakers Association, adding labelling and warning notices to white lead paint; most white lead-based paint was banned apart from specialist uses in 1992 (The Environmental Protection (Controls on Injurious Substances) Regulations 1992); safer forms of red lead paint used since 1992; the Control of Lead at Work Regulations 2002 asbestos: the emergence of asbestosis in the 1900s and an appreciation of the evolution of asbestos legislation, covering: - the Factory and Workshop Act 1901 - Merewether and Price Report 1930 Asbestos Industry Regulations 1931 - Factories Act 1961 - first successful personal injury claim 1967 - Asbestos Regulations 1969 - Voluntary Asbestos Import Ban 1970 - Health and Safety at Work etc. Act 1974 Voluntary Asbestos Import Ban 1980 Asbestos Licensing Regulations 1983 and later amendments Asbestos Prohibition Regulations 1985 and later amendments Control of Asbestos at Work Regulations 1987 and later amendments Control of Asbestos in the Air Regulations 1990 Asbestos Prohibition Regulations 1992 Control of Asbestos at Work Regulations 2002Control of Asbestos Regulations 2006.